gristlabs/grist-help/help/page-widgets.md

 You can then use the widget picker to change the widget or the data it displays.
 You may also edit the widget's title or add a description.

+## Renaming widgets

+You can rename widgets in several ways.
+We saw in the section above that you can edit a widget's title or add a description from the Widget tab of the Creator Panel.

-You can also edit the widget's title, the underlying data table's name or add a description for the widget by clicking on the widget title above a widget.
+Another way is to click on the widget title above a widget.
+From here, you can edit the widget's title, the underlying data table's name or add a description.
 By default, the widget title is the data table's name.
+To override this, enter a new title under 'Widget Title'.
 Learn more about data tables in the [raw data page](raw-data.md).

 *![Renaming Widgets](images/widgets-renaming.png)*
 {: .screenshot-half }